By: Trish Adkins

-2. Every day 7 children die from childhood cancer and 2 of those children battled a brain tumor.
+2. Every day seven children die from childhood cancer and two of those children battled a brain tumor.

-The survival rates vary greatly from 0% for high grade gliomas like DIPG to 90% for low grade tumors.
+The five-year survival rates vary greatly from 0% for high-grade gliomas like DIPG to more than 90% for low-grade tumors.
 Besides the tumor type, survival depends on the age of child at diagnosis, the location of the tumor and other factors.

 The posterior fossa, found in the back of the brain, is home to the cerebellum, which controls balance and motor skills, and the brain stem, which controls the critical functions of the body such as blood pressure and breathing.

-4. According to the World Health Organization (WHO), there are over 100 types and subtypes of primary brain tumors, each of which carries their own distinct genetic profile.
+4. According to the World Health Organization (WHO), there are more than 100 types and subtypes of primary brain tumors, each of which carries their own distinct genetic profile.

 Ten years ago, brain tumors were classified by two criteria: their appearance under the microscope and their location in the central nervous system.
 Now, tumors can be further defined based on their genetic features which can help to guide doctors toward precision treatments.

 5. Brain tumor survivors are at risk for a bevy of long-term side effects that can affect every aspect of their life.

 Two-thirds of all children diagnosed with cancer are at risk for long-term side effects caused by both the tumor and the treatment.
 Side effects can include cardiac dysfunction, secondary cancers, memory loss, motor skill dysfunction, impaired balance, decreased muscle tone and hearing loss.

 6. When the standards of care — surgery, radiation and chemotherapy — fail, children who are facing relapsed disease need options.